INDEX: Experiential Learning Opportunities

 Client-Sponsored Competitions and Immersives

-We take every opportunity to propel our students to the top, including finding and supporting opportunities for participation in regional, national, and international client competitions and immersives.
 These opportunities put Ringling students in front of actual clients, often granting them high-level exposure to the industry and its leaders.
-Through various competitions and immersives, our students have designed award-winning product packaging for L’Oreal, developed travel and transportation solutions for Disney, and produced commercials for a new flavor of Doritos, to name a few.
-We are excited to help you compete against the best art and design talent in the nation, and Ringling students take home the win time and time again.
+Through previous opportunities, our students have designed award-winning product packaging for L’Oreal, developed travel and transportation solutions for Disney, and produced commercials for a new flavor of Doritos, just to name a few.

 Student Volunteerism and Service-Learning

-The Student Life Office and Student Volunteerism and Service-Learning staff provide community service opportunities for the growth and development of the entire Ringling College community.
+The Student Life Office, and Student Volunteerism and Service-Learning staff, provide community service opportunities for the growth and development of the entire Ringling College community.
 A great deal of your learning beyond the classroom can take place through volunteerism.
 Becoming a student volunteer will help you gain professional skills and experience; you will become more socially responsible, gain a sense of belonging, meet other volunteers with similar values and interests, learn leadership skills, embrace diversity, and gain perspective by seeing others with different or more severe challenges than your own.
 Your worldview will be expanded as you gain insight into the Sarasota community and beyond.
+As a Ringling College volunteer, you can share your strengths—artistic or otherwise—and have meaningful community experiences.

-Contact Information
+Contact Information:

 Ulla Searing Student Center